 Abstracts for GCFI 72 are due 15 August 2019.
 Abstracts will be accepted in English, French, and Spanish.
 ALL ABSTRACTS MUST BE ACCOMPANIED BY ENGLISH, SPANISH AND FRENCH TITLES.
-Abstracts are only required in one of the three Abstracts must be submitted using the secure online Abstract Submission Form.
+Abstracts are only required in one of the three languages.
+Abstracts must be submitted using the secure online Abstract Submission Form and there is a limit of 1850 characters for abstract submissions